MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Add-Member.md

 Specifies optional additional information about **AliasProperty**, **ScriptProperty**, **CodeProperty**, or **CodeMethod** members.

 If used when adding an **AliasProperty**, this parameter must be a data type.
 A conversion to the specified data type is added to the value of the **AliasProperty**.

-For example, if you add an **AliasProperty** that provides an alternate name for a string property, you can also specify a **SecondValue** parameter of **System.Int32** to indicate that the value of that string property should be converted to an integer when accessed by using the corresponding **AliasProperty**.
+For example, if you add an **AliasProperty** that provides an alternate name for a string property, you can also specify a **SecondValue** parameter of **System.Int32** to indicate that the value of that string property should be converted to an integer when accessed using the corresponding **AliasProperty**.

 You can use the **SecondValue** parameter to specify an additional **ScriptBlock** when adding a **ScriptProperty** member.
 The first **ScriptBlock**, specified in the **Value** parameter, is used to get the value of a variable.
 The second **ScriptBlock**, specified in the **SecondValue** parameter, is used to set the value of a variable.

 ```yaml
 Type: System.Object